orca-scan/orca-lookup-dotnet/README.md

 ## Reporting Bugs

-Please raise bugs using the [issue tracker](https://github.com/orca-scan/orca-lookup-dotnet/issues) and, if possible, please provide enough information to allow the bug to be reproduced.
+Please raise bugs using the [issue tracker](https://github.com/orca-scan/orca-lookup-dotnet/issues), please provide enough information to allow the bug to be reproduced.
 You will be notified via GitHub once we resolve the issue.

 ## Contributing